A leadership vignette in a series by Tom Rozman

 The lieutenants had their maps out and studied particular features as the company commander pointed them out and gave relevant insight.
 The lieutenants were all 1st lieutenants but due to Viet Nam Era accelerated promotion all recently promoted with roughly just over a year of commissioned service.
 Two were commissioned from the Virginia Military Institute, one from the Reserve Officer Training Corps program at the University of Tennessee and the fourth had graduated from West Point.
 The company commander had graduated from West Point two years before his fellow alumnus.

 The little command reconnaissance after some time seemed a nice little jaunt through the Central Texas country-side.
-Eventually the vehicle started up a long low slope toward a sort of peak that the ground sloped evenly from on all sides.
+Eventually the vehicle started up a long low slope toward a sort of peak that the ground sloped away from evenly from on all sides.
 The company commander mentioned it as he emphasized to the lieutenants paying attention to their maps—which they were not doing in the most focused way at the moment.
 The company commander noted the feature as Antelope Mound, annotated as such on each officer’s topographic map.

 As the jeep approached Antelope Mound from the south, the company commander indicated to the driver to steer toward the left slope of the mound.
 The terrain took a long pretty rolling quality north of the mound and the foliage was still green adding to the attractive scene.
 The picture ahead was a lulling one.